hxshandle/docker-apache-xdebug-phpunit-composer/README.md

-# docker-apache-symfony
+# docker-apache-xdebug-phpunit-composer
-Docker base image optimized for Symfony running apach2, php5 or php7 with composer
+Docker base image optimized for Symfony running apache2, php5.6 with composer, phpunit and xdebug